Governance Statement

 • Addressing challenges and optimising processes to enhance the quality of the School’s services.

-The Executive Committee plays a crucial role in ensuring that all aspects of the School operate smoothly and effectively.
-By overseeing various functions and collaborating closely with students and staff, the Committee helps maintain high standards of operational excellence.
-Its focus on monitoring performance and addressing challenges ensures a high-quality experience for students, faculty, and staff, while providing essential advice and support to the Board of Governors and other governance bodies.
+The Executive Committee plays a crucial role in ensuring that all aspects of the School, including teaching, assessment, student support services, and infrastructure, operate smoothly and effectively.
+By overseeing these functions and collaborating closely with students and staff, the Committee helps maintain very high standards of operational excellence.
+Its focus on monitoring performance and addressing challenges ensures a high-quality experience for students, faculty, and staff, while providing essential advice and support to the Board of Governors and other School governance bodies.

 Composition and Requirements of the Executive Committee